Next Big Windows Update Will Bring Hardware-Accelerated AI - Slashdot

 Re: (Score:2)

-Clippy on steroids (Score:2)
+Clippy on steroids (Score:3)

 MS Bob is now pumped up and will shove animated AI paperclips up your @ss if you do anything he doesn't like.
 I, for one, welcome our new Skynet overlords..